fponticelli/thx.core/README.md

 Note that [`thx.core.Result`](http://thx-lib.org/api/thx/core/Result.html) is an abstract on top of `Either` with some additional features.

+NOTE: Haxe v.3.2.0 introduces its own `haxe.ds.Either` type.
+It is 100% compatible with the one provided by thx.core.
+For that reason, thx.core adopts the official one when available.
+In the future `thx.core.Either` will probably be deprecated.

 ### [Nil](http://thx-lib.org/api/thx/core/Nil.html)

 `Nil` is a special enum that only contains one constructor `nil` that takes no parameter.
 It denotes the absence of a value.
 It is very handy when you want to work on functions of arity 1 and you don't want to special case them to support an empty list of arguments.